 When he gets his pad back, he thinks of the perfect solution.
 He draws them at Art Camp, which alters reality….somehow, to making everything an art test and art challenges, which Zeke excels at.

 The only repercussions of Zeke’s selfish and lazy actions is that Ike, his older jock brother who both gave him the initial fitness test and worked as a counselor at the fitness camp, is still rough on him, they have to draw Ike in his boxers (Jay’s still at the camp because of no reason whatsoever.) and Zeke’s mom makes him pancakes when he gets home as a gift for passing his test, which, wahmp wahmp, makes Zeke freak out….Also, he’s instantly thin again when he changes the camp to an art camp…..continuity makes sense, right!?

 Nothing about this episode was funny.
-Not a damn thing made me even want to put effort into moving my lip muscles.
+Not a damn thing made me even want to put effort into moving my lip muscles into a smile shape.
 I’m watching a lazy inconsiderate idiot get himself into trouble, easily get out of it and get what he wants all the while bothering his friends and scarily manipulating reality and those around him.
 Not to mention a total lack of a lesson being learned or comeuppance for his behavior.
 He could at least have done something nice for someone else with that pad (like, maybe something to help Jay with his algebra test), but he just uses it stupidly for stuff he wants and is too lazy to do himself.

 There’s also a subplot with the rest of his forgettable family with his mother making them work out and eat healthy non-stop.
 It goes the way you think and ends the way you think.

 The jokes they attempt have no thought put into them.
 Most of them are unfunny slapstick gags, burp jokes and a fart joke, the rest is just cartoon zaniness in how quickly and sporadically they move, which may as well be slapstick.